AlastairTaft/redux-async-props/README.md

   match({ routes: routes, location: req.url }, (err, redirect, props) => {
   const store = createStore(reducer, applyMiddleware(callAPIMiddleware))
     fetchNeeds(props, store)
-    // This param contains the fetched props for each route .then((asyncProps) => {
+    // This param contains the fetched async props for each route .then((asyncProps) => {
-      // We can't use the standard RouterContext because it filters out which
-      // props are passed down, only only passes a specific RouterContext
-      // subset.
-We want to pass on anything we add additionaly, i.e. the
-      // async props.
       const appHtml = renderToString(
-          // Ensure you wrap in a redux Provider as the AsyncRouterContext
+          // Ensure you wrap inside a redux Provider as the AsyncRouterContext
           // depends on having the redux store in the context.
         <Provider store={store}>
-            {/* We need to use the AsyncRouterContext to handle doing
+            {/* We need to use the AsyncRouterContext so it can handle using
-              * the initial render with the async props. */}
+              * the async props on the initial render. */}
           <AsyncRouterContext {...props} asyncProps={asyncProps} />
       </Provider>
       )
       // dump the HTML into a template, lots of ways to do this. var html = require("raw!./public/index.html")
       html = html.replace('<!--__APP_HTML__-->', appHtml)
-        // Our initialState is slightly different to the norm, instead of
+      // Our initialState is slightly different to the norm, instead of being
-        // being made up of only the redux store, it now also contains
+      // made up of only the redux store, it now also contains the async props
-        // the async props for the initial render (we'll use these on
+      // for the initial render (we'll use these on the client to avoid
-        // the client to avoid rendering twice). const initialState = {asyncProps, store: store.getState()}
+      // rendering twice).
+      const initialState = {asyncProps, store: store.getState()}
       html = html.replace('{/*__INITIAL_STATE__*/}', JSON.stringify(initialState))
       res.send(html)